 Apart from listening to the offshore stations I did the usual school thing until I was 17, and then worked in the newspaper industry for seven years, mainly in the advertising and circulation fields.

 My interest in offshore radio led me to becoming editor of the English language edition of Offshore Echos Magazine.
-Myself and two members of the OEM team hired a plane to fly over the new Radio Caroline ship, the Ross Revenge, when it first arrived off the English coast in 1983.
+Myself, B.Dom & Francois Lhote, two other members of the OEM team, hired a plane to fly over the new Radio Caroline ship, the Ross Revenge, when it first arrived off the English coast in 1983.

 I eventually decided to leave the newspaper business, and in January 1987 I joined the Voice Of Peace offshore radio station.
 Working on the Peace Ship was quite an interesting experience and I learnt a lot, not just about radio, but life in general.
 I made many long lasting friends on the VOP, and had a great time in Israel on shore leave!